-The process of selling and buying a house doesn’t get easier, no matter how many times you’ve been through it before.
-You’ve got to get your property valued, sort your finances, arrange viewings and that’s before you’ve even thought about looking for a new house yourself.
+The process of selling and buying a house is challenging, no matter how often you’ve been through it.
+You’ve got to get your property valued, sort your finances, and arrange viewings, and that’s before you’ve even thought about looking for a new house.

 Trying to do too many things at once will leave you wondering if there’s an easier way around this…

-That’s when you start to think about buying and selling at different times.
+You start to think about buying and selling at different times.
 Should you sell your house before buying?
-Or should you be buying a house before selling?
+Or should you be buying a home before selling?
 Does this make it any easier?

 All good questions, all ones which we’re going to explore today!

-Alongside answering should you sell your house before buying, we’re also going to look at the general process of selling and buying a house, as well as the pros and cons associated with buying first or selling first.
+Alongside answering whether you should sell your house before buying, we’re also going to look at the general process of selling and buying a home and the pros and cons associated with buying first or selling first.

-Not sure where to start?
-Use this menu to help guide you, or just get scrolling:
+Still, trying to figure out where to start?
+Use this menu to help guide you, or get scrolling:

-When deciding to sell your property and buy a new one, it’s important to understand what the process of selling and buying a house is, if you’re choosing to do them both at the same time.
+When deciding to sell your property and buy a new one, it’s essential to understand the process of selling and buying a house if you’re choosing to do them both simultaneously.

 Whether you’re a serial mover or a first-time buyer, it’s always important to understand the process and learn ‘what happens when’.